 Our program has three main components: music, teaching, and small groups.
 Our students worship God through singing, listening to biblical teaching, and responding to that teaching within the context of community (a group of leaders and students of the same grade and gender).

-NOW AVAILABLE ON THE TEACHING APP
+NOW AVAILABLE ON THE MOBILE APP